import {NOTE} from './_util'

 }

-object we've defined does not have the own
+The deer object we've defined does not have the own function, but we can

-borrow one from the bear
+borrow one from the bear.

 NOTE("Borrowing bear's own() function")